Free Volunteer Sign-Up Form Template for Nonprofits

 - Interest area and availability are the two fields that actually drive routing

-- Let the motivation question stay open-ended and adaptive for better follow-up context
+- Let the motivation question stay open-ended and deliver it conversationally for richer context

 - Clone the live template at /templates/volunteer-signup-form